FoalTS/foal/docs/basics/controllers-&-controller-factories.md

 ### The `HttpReponse`s

-You may return an `HttpResponse` in a pre-hook or in a handler.
-This will stop the execution of the pre-hooks and the handler and the returned value will be assigned to `ctx.response`.
+You may return an `HttpResponse` in a pre-hook or in a controller method.
+This will stop the execution of the pre-hooks and the controller method and the returned value will be assigned to `ctx.response`.
 It may be read or modified in a post-hook.
 This response is then used as the request response.

 `abstract class HttpResponseSuccess` (2xx):
 - `class HttpResponseOK` (200)